miroslavveljanoski/app-theme/development-strategy.md

 - Write the structure of the feature section using HTML semantic elements
 - Add a heading that is positioned in the center
+- Divide all 6 features in two rows with three columns for each row
+- Add icons downloaded from font awesome
 - Use flexboxgrid syntax for positioning and alignment of the elements

 ### CSS